denizsucu/DataSciencePublicGood/README.md

 # DataSciencePublicGood
-### Patika Dev.
-Data Science for the Public Good Mentorship Programı
+### Kodluyoruz Data Science for the Public Good Mentorship Programı